wdawson/okta.github.io/_source/_use_cases/api_access_management/index.md

 Okta provides the API Access Management Administrator role to make managing authorization servers.
 A user with this role can perform the following tasks:

 * Create and edit authorization servers, scopes, custom claims, and access policies
-* Create and edit  OAuth and OIDC client apps
+* Create and edit  OAuth 2.0 and OpenID Connect client apps
-* Assign users and groups to OAuth/OIDC client apps
+* Assign users and groups to OAuth 2.0 and OpenID Connect client apps

 #### OAuth Client